YouPiterOn/ExpenseTrackerProject/README.md

 user list has list of users, their roles and online status

   to delete user press delete near user

+edit user page has two forms to edit username and edit password

+  to edit username write new username and press button 'Submit'

+  to edit password write your old password, new password and press button 'Submit'

 **test accounts**